bethanyalicehall/routes-of-europe-MS1/README.md

 #### As a new user I want ...
 - The purpose of the website to be clear.
 - To easily navigate the website, to learn more about travelling around Europe.
-- To find readily available informaiton about the business and have clear contact options if I want to find out more.
+- To find readily available information about the business and have clear contact options if I want to find out more.

 #### As a returning user I want ...
 - Inspiring imagery and information to give me ideas for my next trip I will book through the website.